Emmotes/ic_spoilers/docs/season_5.md

         }
     ],
     "requirements": "",
-    "description": {"desc": "The radius of Poor Hygiene is increased by $(amount___3)% (stacking additively and then applying multiplicatively) and the damage bonus is increased by $(amount)% (stacking multiplicatively) for each other Acquisitions Incorporated, \"C\" - Team, or Wafflecrew Champion in the formation."}, "id": 1632,
+    "description": {"desc": "The radius of Poor Hygiene is increased by $(amount___3)% (stacking additively and then applying multiplicatively) and the damage bonus is increased by $(amount)% (stacking multiplicatively) for each other Acquisitions Incorporated, \"C\" - Team, or Waffle Crew Champion in the formation."}, "id": 1632,
     "flavour_text": "",
     "graphic_id": 20469,